dberesford/nscale-workshop/development-workflow.md

 process-containers!

-A process container is a 'fake' container, a standard unix process on nScale host, managed by nScale.
-All the repositories defined in your topology will be checked out from GIT for you in workspace/\<SERVICE\>, and you can make your edit there.
+A process container is a 'fake' container, a standard unix process on an nScale host, managed by nScale.
+All the repositories defined in your topology will be checked out from GIT for you in workspace/\<SERVICE\>, and you can make your development changes there.

-The most important feature for the development work it is the onboarding of new developers into the project and manage any changes in the dependencies easily.
+The most important feature for the development work it is the onboarding of new developers to the project and manage any changes in the dependencies easily.

 This guide is composed of two sections: